binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 > Dark Reading

 Other notable data-store compromises were [LinkedIn](https://en.wikipedia.org/wiki/2012_LinkedIn_hack) with 6.5 million user accounts compromised and 95% of the users passwords cracked in days.
 Why so fast?
 Because they used simple hashing, specifically SHA-1.
-[Ebay](http://www.darkreading.com/attacks-breaches/ebay-database-hacked-with-stolen-employee-credentials-/d/d-id/1269093) with 145 million active buyers.
+[EBay](http://www.darkreading.com/attacks-breaches/ebay-database-hacked-with-stolen-employee-credentials-/d/d-id/1269093) with 145 million active buyers.
 Many others coming to light regularly.

 Are you using well salted and quality strong key derivation functions (KDFs) for all of your sensitive data?
 Are you making sure you are notifying your customers about using high quality passwords?
 Are you informing them what a high quality password is?
+Consider checking new user credentials against a list of the most frequently used and insecure passwords collected.

 ### Logging